cucumber/vscode/README.md

 Override the `cucumber.parameterTypes` setting if your Cucumber Expressions are using [Custom Parameter Types](https://github.com/cucumber/cucumber-expressions#custom-parameter-types) that are defined outside your `cucumber.glue` setting.

+Parameter Types in the `cucumber.glue` globs will be picked up automatically.

 Default value:

 ```json